mikah-mathews/build-a-deck/README.md

 # _Deck Building Webpage using Arrays_

-#### _Practice using Arrays in JS to take, sort and return input_
+#### _Practice using looping and arrays in JavaScript to build a deck of cards._

 #### By _**Mikah Mathews and Matt Stroud - March 30, 2020**_

 ## Description

-_An exercise using arrays to gather and keep input, then return input as a list._
+_An exercise using nested looping with arrays to efficiently create a deck of cards._

 ## Setup/Installation Requirements